The breathtaking buildings we see today that reach for the clouds, truly demonstrate the unrelenting need we have to push our creations further.

 The Burj Khalifa, located in Dubai, is the undoubted champion of the world’s tallest buildings.

-Standing at 829.8 metres (2,722 feet), it is almost 200 metres taller than the next tallest building in the world!
+Standing at 829.8 meters (2,722 feet), it is almost 200 meters taller than the next tallest building in the world!
 Construction began back in 2004 and surprisingly took just over 5 years to complete.

-When the building was finished in October 2009, it broke a total of fifteen world records, including tallest existing structure, highest occupied floor, highest nightclub and building with most floors.
+When the building was finished in October 2009, it broke a total of fifteen world records, including the tallest existing structure, highest occupied floor, highest nightclub, and building with the most floors.

 With 163 floors, the building has plenty of space for residential housing, corporate suites, the Armani Hotel, and an observatory.

 - The Burj Khalifa’s outdoor observation deck, At the Top, is located on the 124th floor, making it the third-highest observation deck in the world.